jinyorjin/SIT305-HD-Task4.0-DentalEasy/README.md

 This is because DentalEasy is designed for dental literacy only and does not provide diagnosis, treatment, or emergency medical advice.

+## Android 16 Back Navigation Compatibility

+DentalEasy supports modern Android back navigation by enabling `android:enableOnBackInvokedCallback="true"` in the AndroidManifest for the main activities.

+For secondary screens such as CategoryDetailActivity and HistoryActivity, the app uses AndroidX `OnBackPressedDispatcher` with `OnBackPressedCallback`.
+This means both the system back button/gesture and the custom back buttons follow the same supported back navigation path.

+This approach keeps the existing Activity-based navigation structure while improving compatibility with Android 16 behaviour.

 ## Future Improvements

 - Improve AI response quality using better prompt design